 Many users continue to smoke in a “marathon” as they want to avoid the crash that comes along with the high.
-A marathon is a binge in which the addict only stops when they become too exhausted to continue or they run out of supply.
+A marathon is a binge in which the addict only stops when they become too exhausted to continue, or they run out of supply.

-Substance abusers use illicit drugs in a cycle.
+Individuals with substance abuse issues tend to use illicit drugs in a cycle.
 How they choose to take the drug affects the duration of the drug’s effects.
 For example, when snorted, cocaine only lasts about 15 to 30 minutes.
 When the drug is injected, it lasts approximately five to 10 minutes.
 This means most users will take the drug frequently as they want to maintain the effects.

-This means that a person will experience physical and mental symptoms after stopping or reducing doses of that drug.
+This means that a person will experience physical and mental health symptoms after stopping or reducing doses of that drug.
 Symptoms some may experience from withdrawal include:

 Cocaine recovery can be a long process, but it can also be a forgiving process.
 Cocaine is a fast-acting drug, but the effects don’t last long.
-Don’t let addiction issues impact your relationships with family and friends and take part in cocaine addiction rehab today.
+Don’t let addiction issues impact your relationships with family and friends, and take part in cocaine addiction rehab today.

 Some comprehensive treatment options for both men and women include detoxification, inpatient therapy, outpatient therapy, telehealth, and aftercare.

 Allows an individual to continue their daily activities such as work and outings with friends.
 This therapy doesn’t require an overnight stay or any long duration at a facility.
-It’s a less intense method of treatment that is offered; the program requires the addict to attend meetings or one-on-one sessions with a medical professional to determine a treatment plan.
+It’s a less intense method of treatment that is offered; the treatment program requires the addict to attend meetings or one-on-one sessions with a medical professional to determine a treatment plan.
 After completion, aftercare is highly recommended.

-Stats about Cocaine Addiction
+Stats About Cocaine Addiction Treatment

-Since cocaine is an illegal stimulant, anyone found with the substance on them can face criminal charges; more than half of drug offenders in federal custody go to jail because of cocaine.
+Since cocaine is an illegal stimulant, anyone found with the substance on them can face criminal charges; more than half of drug addiction offenders in federal custody go to jail because of cocaine.

 It was reported in 2017 that 1 in 5 recorded deaths in the U.S. was from cocaine overdoses.
 The drug is so easily addictive, individuals can use it once and find themselves seeking it again and again.
 With such a high addiction rate, cocaine has become a regularly used coping substance where nearly 5 million Americans use it daily.